apolloconfig/apollo/docs/en/development/portal-how-to-enable-webhook-notification.md

 ## How to enable webhook

-The configuration items are stored in the table named ApolloPortalDB.ServerConfig. "admin—system parameter" page is an alternative to configuration.
-All the configurations will be valid in one minutes.
+> The configuration items are stored in the table named ApolloPortalDB.ServerConfig. `admin—system parameter` page is an alternative to configuration.
+All the configurations will be valid in one minute.

 1. webhook.supported.envs